transitmatters/architecture/README.md

 To modify the charts, first run: `poetry install`

-To update the charts: `python diagram.py`
+To update the charts: `poetry run python diagram.py`

 ### Code Structure